vaginessa/Lineage-Aircrack/README.md

 1. [Install LineageOS normally](https://wiki.lineageos.org/devices/sailfish/install).
 2. After sideloading LineageOS but *before* rebooting, flash my [wifi addon](https://github.com/pkelly916/Lineage-Aircrack/tree/master/addon-wifi).
-3. *Optional:* The [su addon](https://download.lineageos.org/extras) is recommended, but can be replaced with another root implementation such as [SuperSU](https://supersu.en.uptodown.com/android) or [Magisk](https://www.xda-developers.com/how-to-install-magisk/).
+3. *Optional:* Install the [su addon](https://download.lineageos.org/extras).
+If you would prefer to not root the entire device, LineageOS's basic su can be replaced with another root implementation such as [SuperSU](https://supersu.en.uptodown.com/android) or [Magisk](https://www.xda-developers.com/how-to-install-magisk/).
 A root implementation is *required* to use the aircrack binaries.
 4. Open a root terminal and run airmon-ng, aircrack-ng, etc as normal.

 ## Hijacker

-Hijacker is a Graphical User Interface for the penetration testing tools [Aircrack-ng, and Airodump-ng](https://www.aircrack-ng.org/).
+[Hijacker](https://github.com/chrisk44/Hijacker) is a Graphical User Interface for the penetration testing tools [Aircrack-ng and Airodump-ng](https://www.aircrack-ng.org/).
 It offers a simple and easy UI to use these tools without typing commands in a console and copy&pasting MAC addresses.

-This fork changed extensive things.
+The original Hijacker implementation assumes that a root shell spawned by the app is never halted, but due to Lineage's battery management system this is not always true.
+As a workaround, I have modified the shell commands Hijacker runs to be more persistent.
+I have also changed some of the ways Hijacker interacts with the underlying aircrack binaries as they run to be more reliable.
+Previously, Hijacker would watch what aircrack et al. would send to standard output.
+However, due to the privilege changes required to make Hijacker run aircrack on LineageOS, reading from standard output was no longer reliable.
+Instead, watchdogs were modified or created to watch for result files and act accordingly.
+I have not ported the MDK or Reaver exploits, so they will not work.
+WPA and WPA2 cracking works perfectly.
+This implementation can capture IVs and crack WEP keys, but it cannot use Aireplay to speed up the process.

+To build Hijacker, open the Hijacker directory in Android Studio and build the APK.

+To install Hijacker, copy the built APK to your LineageOS install and tap on it in the file manager.
+You may need to allow the installation of unknown apps.